decred/vspd/README.md

 ## Implementation

-dcrvsp is built and tested on go 1.13 and 1.14, making use of the following
+vspd is built and tested on go 1.13 and 1.14, making use of the following
 libraries:

 - [gin-gonic/gin](https://github.com/gin-gonic/gin) webserver.